|Nutrition Facts (per serving)|

 Place the liquid and remaining pulp in a blender and process until the pulp is fully blended into the water.

 Run the liquid through a strainer, if you wish, or leave it pulpy.

 Pour your delicious agua de tamarindo into a pitcher, add the rest of the water, and refrigerate until cold.

 - All the quantities in this recipe are approximate and can be tweaked to taste.
 Add more water if you like a less concentrated beverage, use less sugar if you want more tartness, etc.

-- Squeeze a juicy lime or two into your pitcher of Agua de Tamarindo for an extra punch of flavor.
+- Squeeze 1 to 2 juicy limes into your pitcher of agua de tamarindo for an extra punch of flavor.